Minnesota has two property tax refund programs for homeowners:

 You may qualify for a Property Tax Refund if you were: a part-year resident; married, separated or divorced during the year; co-owner of a home; a mobile home owner; or if you rented out or used part of your home for a business.

-For information on how to file in these situations, see “Homeowners—Special Instructions” in the Minnesota Property Tax Refund booklet.
+For information on how to file in these situations, see "Filing Situations for Homeowners” in the Homestead Credit Refund (for Homeowners) and Renter's Property Tax Refund booklet.